vnbaaij/FluentUI/README.md

 ## Breaking Changes for v5.0 (net5)
 #### Renaming all the stuff
+Every projectname has switched the `Blazor` prefix for a postfix and is now called `FluentUIBlazor...`.
+This brings it more in line with Fluent UI React and Fluent UI Web naming conventions.

-Every project has dropped the `Blazor` prefix and is now called `FluentUI...` All components have dropped the `BFU` prefix and are now on par with their Fluent UI React counterparts (or will be soon).
-The rootnamespace had been changed to `FluentUI`
+All components have dropped the `BFU` prefix and names are now on par with their Fluent UI React counterparts (or will be soon).
+The root namespace had been changed to `FluentUI`.
+Both changes were made to not litter the codebase with the terms `BFU` and `Blazor` everywhere.

 ## Breaking Changes for v4.0 (net5)